 Note that amounts of time little ones will play alone can vacillate over time.
 At 15 months my child was able to focus on “writing/drawing/play doh” for up to 45 minutes and I thought that was amazing.
 At 4 years it was actually less, just 20 minutes and there were times before when it was only 5 minutes!
 Interests change, attention span goes up and down.
 It isn’t “regression” or sudden onset of ADHD.

-Again, the purpose of all of that focus on attachment in the infant years was to create a child secure enough to gradually begin to have time separate from us!
+The purpose of all of that focus on attachment in the infant years was to create a child secure enough to gradually begin to have time separate from us!
 It’s is we, the parents, practicing setting boundaries with our time and our bodies who guide the toddler age into making that transition to autonomy and feeling safe in a room on their own.
 Slowly.
 Gradually.
 Gently.
+Safely.
 Compassionately.
 But clearly and firmly.
 Attachment and boundaries are bosom buddies, not mutually exclusive!

 If you’re having challenges setting boundaries, I’d love to support you!

 Check this support package Can We Fix it?
 Yes, We Can!